devananda/nova/nova/virt/baremetal/doc/pxe-bm-installation.rst

 Next, register all the NICs except the PXE NIC specified in the first step.

-To register a baremetal node, use 'nova-bm-manage node create'.
+To register a baremetal node, use 'nova-baremetal-manage node create'.
 It takes the parameters listed below.

 * --host: baremetal nova-compute's hostname